igor-rodrigues-ss/validathon/README.md

 #### Create your own validation

 - For create your own validation you need use two resources:
-    - Use and respect the IValidation Interface - (DESCRIBE)
+    - Use and respect the IValidation Interface.
     - Use de AbsentFieldValidation decorator.
-(Optional) - DESCRIBE

-- By default you validation should be exception case the data is invalida, because in this form will be possible use Catch class

 ```python
 from validathon.validations.ivalidation import IValidation